 Summons & Complaints

-A summon and complaint (also known as a citation or a ticket) is the penalty for the least serious criminal and non-criminal offenses.
+A summons and complaint (also known as a citation or a ticket) is the penalty for the least serious criminal and non-criminal offenses.
 We are not a civil court but a court of municipal jurisdiction and rule on offenses of local ordinance concern.
 Violations that occur within the Village that are not of the municipal ordinance or concern are directed and heard in County Court.
-For example: Improper auto registration, vehicle and driver licensing, theft over $2,000, first degree assault, and D.U.I. violations and other felony charges.
+For example, Improper auto registration, vehicle and driver licensing, theft over $2,000, first-degree assault, D.U.I. violations, and other felony charges.

 Violations